 Arkansas Baptist College is without a president, but how that happened depends on who is talking.

-The panel announced Monday it terminated him "for cause."
+The panel announced Monday that it had terminated him "for cause."

-Jones -- who didn't share the termination letter because he has hired legal representation -- said the document didn't state the cause for termination.
+Jones -- who did not share the termination letter because he has hired legal representation -- said the document did not state the cause for termination.

-Board Chairman Kenneth Harris said the former leader's "lack of transparency" prevented the board from having the necessary information to make timely decisions needed to avoid potential financial and legal risks.
-Harris spoke Monday of enrollment troubles and financial concerns at the historically black college.
+Board Chairman Kenneth Harris said the former leader's "lack of transparency" prevented the board from having the necessary information to make timely decisions that were needed to avoid potential financial and legal risks.
+In a lengthy interview Monday, Harris spoke of enrollment troubles and financial concerns at the historically black college.

 The board has named Howard Gibson, a former Arkansas Baptist College administrator, as interim president, and Harris said the board is looking to permanently fill the presidency by July 1,.